-Are you inspired by all of the amazing neutral rooms you see on Pinterest?
-If you want to try a room in all neutrals, follow these six tips to get that jaw dropping look.
+Are you inspired by all of the amazing rooms with a neutral palette you see on Pinterest?
+If you want to try a room with a neutral color scheme, follow these six tips to get that jaw-dropping design style.

-Neutral rooms are harder to do well than rooms with lots of color.
-There have to be different elements to catch the eye.
+Rooms with neutral tones are harder to do well than rooms with lots of color.
+There have to be different elements to catch the eye in the absence of color.
 It may look effortless in magazines, but once you start looking closely at the rooms you like, you can see each of these tips is incorporated into every neutral space.

 If you don’t follow some of these tips you may find your room isn’t looking as rich and inviting as the photos you see.